 We start early in the morning when the milk is brought.
-Milk is slowly heated to +32*C, which is the favorite temperature of microorganisms.
+Milk is slowly heated to +32*C, - the favorite temperature of microorganisms.

-Then Ilona adds a culture of lactic acid bacteria to the milk to create the best conditions for the enzyme to work.
-When an enzyme is also added (in SOIRA, only that produced by microorganisms is used) and a certain amount of time has been waited, the milk in the large cheese tub becomes similar to the Italian dessert panna cotta – fragile jelly-like.
-And then – at the right moment, it is cut into cubes to start releasing the whey.
+Then our cheesemaster Ilona adds a culture of lactic acid bacteria to the milk to create the best conditions for the enzyme to work.
+When an enzyme is also added (in SOIRA, only that produced by microorganisms is used) and a certain amount of time has been waited, the milk in the cheese vat becomes fragile jelly-like and resembles Italian dessert panna cota.
+Then – at the right moment, it is cut into cubes to start releasing the whey.
 After that, the nascent cheese is slowly heated to +38*C and stirred evenly.
 At this point, the experience of the cheesemaker is essential, because the most important thing in the cheesemaking process is the exact temperature and time.
-After about 4-5 hours, the new cheese is ready for molding.
+After about 4-5 hours, the new cheese is ready for molding

 Forms, moulds, shelves